 When looking for a coastal holiday along America’s diverse Atlantic seaboard, the destination choices are endless.
-Warm and sunny beach holidays are among the most sought after and Florida, America’s Sunshine State, is a place which offers this in abundance.
-There is one Florida city though that can claim particular distinction.
+Warm and sunny beach holidays are among the most sought after and Florida, America’s Sunshine State is a place that offers this in abundance.
+There is one Florida city though that can claim the particular distinction – St. Augustine.

 Atlantic surf and beautiful beaches are only part of this city’s charm as it also happens to be America’s oldest city of European settlement still to be occupied.
-With that comes fascinating glimpses into America’s past; a rich history illuminating the struggles of colonial powers in America.
-I am referring of course to St. Augustine, Florida, founded in 1565.
+Founded in 1565, St. Augustine comes with fascinating glimpses into America’s rich history that illuminate the struggles of colonial powers in America.

 Castillo de San Marcos

-Even as the impressive and historic Castillo de San Marcos fort stands guard, when visiting St. Augustine today it’s hard to imagine that this quiet old city once held significant strategic importance.
+The impressive and historic Castillo de San Marcos Fort still stands guard over St. Augustine today.
+It’s hard to imagine that this historic city once held such significant strategic importance.
 An outpost created to maintain and strengthen Spanish power in the New World, its military relevance to the Spanish would continue up to the time of the American Revolution in the 1770’s.

 St. Augustine – Downtown